emaloney/MBDataEnvironment/README.md

 `$$`|`$`
 `##`|`#`
 `^^`|`^`
-`\n`|Newline character
+`\n`|newline character
-`\t`|Tab character
+`\t`|tab character

 #### Additional Variable Reference Notations

-So far, we've seen one form of variable reference notation: `$` followed by the name of a variable.
-This is called the *simple variable reference notation*.

-This notation can be used when the variable name is considered an *identifier*.
+So far, we've seen one form of variable reference, the *simple variable reference*.
+This notation can be used only when the variable name is considered an *identifier*.
 Identifiers are names that are constructed as follows:

-- The first character can be an uppercase or lowercase alphabetic character or an underscore ('`_`').
+- The first character can be an uppercase or lowercase alphabet character or an underscore ('`_`').

-- Subsequent characters can be uppercase or lowercase alphabetic characters, numeric digits, underscores ('`_`'), hyphens ('`-`'), or colons ('`:`').
+- Subsequent characters can be uppercase or lowercase alphabet characters, numeric digits, underscores ('`_`'), hyphens ('`-`'), or colons ('`:`').

 In some cases, the simple notation can't be used to reference a given variable because the name of the variable is not a valid identifier.

 In other cases, you may want to ensure that the parser recognizes a boundary between a variable name and a literal or another expression.

+Additional variable reference notations are provided for these situations.

 ##### Curly-Brace Notation